ketankokane94/LeetCode-cheat-sheet/readme.md

 }
 ```

-// above is O(n2) way of solving subsequence problem, substring problems
+// Above is O(n2) way of solving subsequence problem, substring problems

-* memorize the code for deletion of element in an array
+* Memorize the code for deletion of element in an array
-* memorize the code for shift elements in an array
+* Memorize the code for shift elements in an array
 ```Java
 placesToShift = 0
 int index = 0